-4.2.2 Make a Doc
+4.3.2 Make a Doc

-Usually, though, we want to work with text that's been processed by spaCy: tokenized, part-of-speech tagged, parsed, and so on.
-Since spaCy's pipelines are language-dependent, we have to load a particular pipeline to match the text; when working with texts from multiple languages, this can be a pain.
-Fortunately, textacy includes automatic language detection to apply the right pipeline to the text, and it caches the loaded language data to minimize wait time and hassle.
+In most cases, we want to work with text that's been processed by spaCy: tokenized, part-of-speech tagged, parsed, and so on.
+Since spaCy's pipelines are language-dependent and come in many variations, we have to load a particular pipeline to process the text.
+When working with texts from multiple languages, this can be a pain; fortunately, textacy caches the loaded language data to minimize wait time and hassle.
 Making a Doc from text is easy:

 '''

-doc = textacy.make_spacy_doc(text)
+doc = textacy.make_spacy_doc(text, lang="en_core_web_sm")

 doc..preview

 'Doc(85 tokens: "Since the so-called "statistical revolution" in...")'

 '''